kruize/autotune/tests/scripts/remote_monitoring_tests/Remote_monitoring_tests.md

 Here are the test scenarios:
 - Update performance profile with a valid version
 - Update performance profile with a missing profile name
+- Update performance profile with duplicate data
+- Update performance profile with duplicate SLO data
-- Update performance profile with unsupported version
+- Update performance profile with invalid superset data
-- Update performance profile with missing version
+- Update performance profile with missing mandatory fields

 ## Prerequisites for running the tests: